Masthouse Press is officially a localized publishing atelier.

-This ‘Atrium’ is the welcoming cultural foyer of/for that stated objective.
-The initial guiding idea & inspiration remains to purely encapsulate the (plural) philosophies or that (singular) vision according to which one examines and approximates the good life.
-This web-domain weaves together philosophical thought and the written word to this end.
+This ‘Atrium’ is the landing page or welcoming cultural foyer of/for that stated objective.
+The initial guiding idea & inspiration remains to purely encapsulate the (plural) philosophies or that (singular) Vision according to which one examines and approximates the good life.
+This web-domain weaves together philosophical thought and the written word to that limited aim.

 “[F]or whenever I had taken in hand any Greek or Latin book, or had heard anything worth remembering, I used to jot down whatever took my fancy, of any and every kind, without any definite plan or order; and such notes I would lay away as an aid to my memory, like a kind of literary storehouse, so that when the need arose of a word or a subject which I chanced for the moment to have forgotten, and the books from which I had taken it were not at hand, I could readily find and produce it.”